-Compare travel insurance deals for your trip to Ecuador
+How to compare travel insurance for Ecuador

-Top travel concerns for Ecuador
+Compare travel insurance for Ecuador

 - Disease.
 Yellow fever, dengue fever, malaria and Zika are all found in Ecuador.
 Ensure you are up to date on all vaccinations and take steps to protect yourself from mosquitoes.
 Health officials recommend travelers drink boiled or bottled water and avoid ice cubes and undercooked foods.

 - Crime.
 Both petty theft and violent crime with firearms occur in Ecuador, particularly in the border regions where kidnappers are known to target even large groups and organized tours.
 Avoid traveling alone or at night where possible, take care with valuables and cooperate with assailants to ensure your own safety.

 - Natural hazards.
 The wet season in Ecuador is from December to May in coastal regions and from May to November in the Oriente (the region east of the Andes).
 Flooding and landslides are more common at this time but can happen at any time of year.
 Ecuador is also seismically active, so be aware of the risk of volcanoes, tsunamis and earthquakes.

 - Civil unrest.
 Avoid protests, strikes and demonstrations as they may turn violent with little warning.
 Demonstrations can sometimes block traffic, so check local news stations the day before your departing flight.